Spider201866/Alan_web/README.md

 # AlanUI Web Chatbot

-This project is a web-based chatbot for users, especially in Low and Middle-Income Countries (LMICs), focusing on eye, skin, and ear health information.
+This project is a web-based chatbot for users especially in Low and Middle-Income Countries (LMICs) focusing on eye skin and ear health information.

 <!-- Updated for green8 commit -->

-For detailed architectural information, technical context, and project history, please refer to the **[Memory Bank](memory-bank/)**.
+For detailed architectural information technical context and project history please refer to the **[Memory Bank](memory-bank/)**.

 ---

 ## Getting Started

 ### Prerequisites
-- [Node.js](https://nodejs.org/) (version `20.x` is recommended, see `.nvmrc`)
+- [Node.js](https://nodejs.org/) (version `20.x` is recommended see `.nvmrc`)
 - [npm](https://www.npmjs.com/) (comes with Node.js)

 ### Installation & Setup